 The topics of Canada's hidden history of relationship with Indigenous peoples and lingering racism against Indigenous today, can be very sensitive.
 A sensitivity is not a good enough reason to avoid these topics, but the sensitivity demands a high level of skill in the course facilitators to ensure the safety of participants.
-Certified ICC trainers/facilitators have adult education theory and practice, facilitation skill, theory and practice in facilitating difficult conversations, and in-depth knowledge of the curriculum areas.
-Certified ICC Facilitators have proven their skills and knowledge in a proctored exam and meet a quality of standard as set by the Indigenous Reconciliation Group.
+Certified ICC Facilitators (CICCF) have adult education theory and practice, facilitation skill, theory and practice in facilitating difficult conversations, and in-depth knowledge of the curriculum areas.
+CICCF have proven their skills and knowledge in a proctored exam and meet a quality of standard as set by the Indigenous Reconciliation Group.

 Certified ICC Facilitators in southern Canada

 With a MA in Business Administration and significant experience in the health sector, Lori has co-authored five books and written a number of articles, presentations and reports which she has presented in Canada, the US and Europe.
 She is also a trained facilitator who has developed and delivered courses and workshops for a variety of organizations.
 Lori is a certified change management professional, and has worked with both large and small organizations across the country.

 Donika holds a Masters in Public Health with experience in Nunavut in health promotion, as well health equity work in Ontario.
 Donika is active in the voluntary sector and currently sits on the board of the Canadian Public Health Association.

 With some of the extensive experience in facilitating conversations about anti-racism, Destine maintains her CICCF and works in Ottawa.